a-x-liu/a-x-liu.github.io/README.md

 # timetabling.github.io
 Features that are currently being worked on (ordered by urgency):
-- improve the new event modal:
+DONE - improve the new event modal:
    - add a better color selector -> switch from type to colour selecter
-   - add must have astriesks for fields that must be filled
-- Overall better style of the page -> reduce white space
+   - add must have astriesks for fields that must be filled DONE - Overall better style of the page -> reduce white space Basic page design and functionality will finish by this point
 - better style for the popovers
-Basic page design and functionality will finish by this point
 -------------------------------------------
 Extensions:
 - allowing for more start and end times: